aheald-quadball/us-quadball-rulebook/src/pages/rulebook.md

 All players must be mounted on a broom in order to participate in play.

 A. To mount the broom the player must have their broom between their legs and touching some part of their body.

 B. The player remains mounted until one of the following occurs:

 i.
-Their broom (or arm that is holding the broom) no longer crosses the plane between the player’s legs. ii.
-The player loses contact with their broom. iii.Their broom lays flat on the ground without the player’s hand underneath it.
+Their broom (or arm that is holding the broom) no longer crosses the plane between the player's legs.

+ii.
+The player loses contact with their broom.

+iii.Their broom lays flat on the ground without the player's hand underneath it.

 ### 5.1.2.
 Dismounting

-1. If a player becomes dismounted while in play, the player is immediately knocked out and must follow the knockout procedure (see: *5.3.
-The Knockout Procedure*).
+1. If a player becomes dismounted while in play, the player is immediately knocked out and must follow the knockout procedure (see: *[5.3.
+The Knockout Procedure](#53-the-knockout-procedure)*).
    i.
 If a player is dismounted by the illegal actions of an opponent, an official may allow the player to immediately remount and continue play.
 If the player does not immediately remount, then they must follow the knockout procedure.

 ## 5.2.
 KNOCKING OUT PLAYERS